Oregon Child Support

 Support in Oregon typically covers age-appropriate forms of entertainment for a child.
 This can include access to computers and the Internet.
 It can also include games and television programs.
 Support can also be used to pay for tickets to movie theaters, entry to amusement parks and camping fees.

-Are College expenses Covered by Child Support in Oregon?
+Are College and School expenses Covered by the Support?

 Support can be used to cover college expenses until a child turns 21.